GoogleCloudPlatform/terraform-folding-at-home/README.md

 #### Setup working directory

-1. Run `git submodule init && git submodule init` after cloning to ensure cos-gpu-installer submodule is installed
+1. Run `git submodule init && git submodule update` after cloning to ensure cos-gpu-installer submodule is installed
 2. Copy placeholder vars file `variables.yaml` into new `terraform.tfvars` to hold your own settings.
 3. Update placeholder values in `terraform.tfvars` to correspond to your GCP environment and desired Folding@home settings.
 See [list of input parameters](#configurable-parameters) above.
 4. Initialize Terraform working directory and download plugins by running `terraform init`.